CityOfZion/neo-tools/README.md

 NOTE: If you have an account configured as default: true in config.json you can omit the address argument and it will use that one.

+Many examples are provided below.
+Anything listed in the features above most likely has a CLI frontend.
+If it doesn't have an execution example below, trying calling it like any of the other examples here and add ```--help``` to see online help at command line.

 ### Accounts